What you need to know

 dues

 How does it work?
 We share the costs evenly through the dues we raise and we all pitch in to build and run the camp during the week.
 We have an effective roster system to help you structure your week, although we find that camp life is such that even when not rostered on, you'll find yourself wanting to pitch in.
-Some camp members feel called to contribute a little bit more money to help defray unexpected infrastructure costs or to help out any low-income camp mates: this is encouraged but not mandated obviously...it's left entirely to your individual discretion.

 SET UP

 Hard work.
 If you're lucky to join the set up crew, you should know this is hot, dusty, tiring, deeply satisfying and often frustrating work.
-Things go wrong, they break, storms swirl up and wreck 2 days of great work etc etc. You need to be resilient, keep a sense of humor and be willing to not sleep too much in those first few days.
+Things go wrong, they break, storms swirl up and wreck 2 days of great work, etc. You need to be resilient, keep a sense of humor and be willing to not sleep too much in those first few days.
 You should also be willing to be utterly feted, celebrated, loved and appreciated by all other camp mates who swan in with their perfectly manicured nails after the gates open.

 So will the camp be finished when I arrive?
 Every year we plan on having the camp finished by the time everyone starts arriving on Sunday.
 And while our systems are getting more streamlined and efficient, shit happens and some years we're not quite done by the time gates open.